Skip to main content

 What Is a Forensic Nurse?

-According to the International Association of Forensic Nurses, (IAFN), forensic nursing involves the “application of nursing science to public or legal proceedings.”
-The American Nurses Association (ANA) officially established forensic nursing as a specialty in 1995, and the field continues to grow today.
-A forensic nurse has the specialized knowledge and skills to collect and preserve evidence, identify signs of abuse, and testify as an expert witness.
-They are a valuable asset to both the healthcare community and the justice system.
+According to the American Nurses Association (ANA), “A forensic nurse works at the intersection of nursing and the criminal justice system to provide nursing care to victims.”
+Officially established as a specialty in 1995, the field of forensic nursing grows continuously, occupying a crucial role where healthcare and law enforcement overlap.
+A forensic nurse has the specialized knowledge and skills to collect and preserve evidence, identify signs of abuse and testify as an expert witness.
+They are an asset to both the healthcare community and the justice system.

 What Is the Role of a Forensic Nurse?

 When forensic nurses examine an individual, they look for indications of an attack.
-If nurses detect that a crime has occurred, they will do the following:
+If nurses detect that a crime occurred, they will do the following:

-• Calm and reassure the individual.
+• Stay calm and reassure the individual

-• Evaluate the injuries.
+• Evaluate the injuries

-• Provide care, if needed.
+• Provide care, if needed

-• Photograph and document bruises, cuts, scrapes, wounds or marks found on the body.
+• Photograph and document bruises, cuts, scrapes, wounds or marks found on the body

 What Types of Patients Do Forensic Nurses Assess and Treat?